 2 credit hours, 2 contact hours (2 hours lecture and 0 hours lab).
-Prerequisite: SUR-4633 and concurrent enrollment in SUR-4636.
+Prerequisite: SUR-4633, grade of "C" (2.00) or better in BIO-1772 and concurrent enrollment in SUR-4636.
 Course is graded A-E.

 This course builds on the previously acquired knowledge of human anatomy and physiology, introduction to surgical technology, basic instrumentation, surgical equipment and supplies; sutures and stapling devices will be discussed and demonstrated.
 The student will learn the proper care, handling, use and assembly of instruments and equipment.
 Also discussed during this course will be draping techniques and maintenance of the sterile field.